g0mb4/mate_pi_demo/README.md

 If the worksapce is different modify the path in *startup/start.sh* and in *startup/mate_pi_demo.service*.

 ### Install the service:

+In order to automatically start the package as soon as the system is ready do:

 ```
 sudo cp startup/mate_pi_demo.service /etc/systemd/system/
 sudo systemctl start mate_pi_demo